waynodiablo/Oystercard/level_up/meta_programming.md

 ## How do you write code to create a method in ruby?

 Within each Class in Ruby there is a Private method called 'define_method'.
 Calling Private methods is tricky but not impossible.
 We simply have to call it from within the class using the 'send' method.
-Well first need to get the name of the class we want to call it from.
+We'll first need to get the name of the class we want to call it from.

 ```ruby
 self.class